 Across nine state, 93 people have reported illness in association with the melons.
 The illnesses began anywhere from March 4, 2019 to March 31, 2019.
 Most of the people reported were over 50 years old.

-If you or a loved one has been sickened with Salmonella from the pre-cut melon recall, you should contact our food poisoning and outbreak lawyers as soon as possible.
-Compensation may be available to you by filing a food poisoning lawsuit against the manufacturers of the tainted product(s).
+If you or a loved one has been sickened with Salmonella from the pre-cut melon recall, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting food poisoning lawsuits across the country, and you may be entitled to financial compensation.